Lethalz/ZetV2/Reference/Books/Feel Good Productivity.md

 Many people think this has played a part in LeBron’s unusually long career.
 While most NBA players last an average of 4.5 years at their prime, LeBron’s been playing for 19 years.

 You probably need longer breaks than you think.
 A study by the Draugiem Group found that the most productive workers weren’t the ones chained at their desks, nor even the ones that gave themselves a 5-minute break every hour.
-Actually, the most productive workers had a work-to-break ratio of around 52 minutes to 17 minutes. **[I suspect there’s at least _some_ causation in the other direction, though.
-The most productive workers may feel more _able_ to take long breaks, because they’re already on top of their work.
-Less-productive workers who are already struggling to get on top of their workload may understandably feel more reluctant to take long breaks.]**
+Actually, the most productive workers had a work-to-break ratio of around 52 minutes to 17 minutes.

 While scheduled breaks can be good, there is also merit in having unexpected breaks or distractions.
 Not all distractions are created equal.
 Some, like admin emails or Twitter notifications, just get in the way of achieving what we want to do.
 But other distractions can actually be _energising_, filling us with positive energy.
 For example, at university Abdaal welcomed distractions from friends, even if they pulled him away from his work.